Tama-Toledo/community-visioning/content/event/2022-05-05-walking-audit.md

 expiryDate: 2022-05-06
 ---

-For our April "meeting" we had planned a [Walking Audit](https://www.aarp.org/livable-communities/getting-around/aarp-walk-audit-tool-kit/) conducted by an experienced representative from Wellmark's [Healthy Hometown](https://www.wellmark.com/about/community/community-health-improvement/iowa) initiative.  **Due to weather concerns that event was POSTPONED and this event is taking it's place.
-The rescheduled walking audit is set for Thursday, May 5 at 5 PM.**  **Everyone is invited to attend and walk together!**
+For our April "meeting" we had planned a [Walking Audit](https://www.aarp.org/livable-communities/getting-around/aarp-walk-audit-tool-kit/) conducted by an experienced representative from Wellmark's [Healthy Hometown](https://www.wellmark.com/about/community/community-health-improvement/iowa) initiative.  **Due to weather concerns that event was POSTPONED and for the same reason THIS RESCHEDULED EVENT has also been POSTPONED.
+The rescheduled walking audit is set for Thursday, June 2 at 5 PM.**  **Everyone is invited to attend and walk together!**

+**We will have a "regular" monthly meeting on May 5 from 5-7pm in the Wieting.
+Agenda details will be posted soon.**

 {{< embed-pdf url="../../pdfs/Tama-Toledo-Walking-Audit-Flyer.pdf" >}} <p/>